 This is a tensioning knob and is used to provide more or less tension to the internal clamp that grabs the yarn when you throw the lever.
 We set it to medium because we do not want you to have the clamp fly off too easily.
 It has nothing to do with Yarn tension.
 It only adjusts the clamp and how freely it disengages when the lever is flipped.
-Feel free to adjust it, however.
-Do not over-tighten it.
+You do not need to adjust this.
 You are better off leaving it "as is" since it may fail if it is adjusted too tightly.